bitfireAT/davx5-manual/managed_davx5.rst

         *false* = (default) DAVx⁵ won't change standard read-only setting.
    * - max_accounts
      - integer
-     - maximum number of accounts – no new accounts can be created when this number of accounts is reached
+     - maximum number of accounts – no new accounts can be added when this number of accounts is reached
    * - proxy_type
      - integer
      - Sets the proxy type for all HTTP(S) connections.
 Uses ``override_proxy_host`` and ``override_proxy_port``, if applicable. |br| |br|